Pwnboberry/writeups/Attacktive_Directory/Attacktive_Directory_eng.md

 1. **For Kerberos:** Disable the DONT_REQUIRE_PREAUTH flag for all user accounts (except service accounts) to prevent AS-REP Roasting attacks.
 2. **For SMB:**  Do not store sensitive data (passwords, keys) in public SMB shares.
 Restrict share access according to the principle of least privilege.
 3. **For Pass-the-Hash:**  Implement multi‑factor authentication and limit the use of NTLM authentication in the domain.
 Monitor for suspicious WinRM connections.
-4. **For Политика паролей:** Enforce strong password complexity (length, special characters) and regular password changes.
+4. **For Password Policy:** Enforce strong password complexity (length, special characters) and regular password changes.

 ---